 Never fear though, burning off the extra calories is fun and easy.
 I got involved with the Santa Barbara Fitness tours.
 Mike, my guide showed me some of the highlights.
 Kayaking just out from shore near the Pier was magic, the palm lined Santa Barbara streets and mountains in the background make for a stunning backdrop.

 I also convinced Mike to come for a peddle with me along the boardwalk, I wanted to see this this place from every angle.
 The palm lined bike path that winds along the beach is the perfect way to see Santa Barbara, and just think, you can make more room for more, err, eating!
 Just enjoy, you’re on holiday!

 Things to know:

-Laura Csortan is a travel host who presented for 8 years on the Great Outdoors.
+Laura Csortan is a travel host who presented for eight years on the Great Outdoors.
 She has also hosted Qantas destination Guides, Channel 9 Holidays for Sale and most recently presented a film for National Geographic riding a motorbike across Morocco.
-As a passionate traveller Laura loves to share her favorite travel tips and adventures.
+As a passionate traveller, Laura loves to share her favourite travel tips and adventures.
 Follow her on Instagram: lauracsortan or Twitter: @LauraCsortan

 The views, opinions and positions expressed by the author and those providing comments are theirs alone, and are meant as travel inspiration only.
 They do not reflect the opinions of Cover-More Insurance.
 You should always read the PDS available from your travel insurance provider to understand the limits, exclusions and conditions of your policy and to ensure any activities you undertake are covered by your policy.